KappaDistributive/rstock/README.md

 `DATABASE_URL=postgres://<USER>:<PASSWORD>@<IP ADDRESS>/<DATABASE>`

-You also need to fill the 'watchlist' table with ISIN that you want to track.
+You also need to fill the 'watchlist' table with ISINs that you want to track.